-- All extra-curricular activities will follow the most current CDC, IDPH, and ISBE guidance. - Athletics will follow the guidelines provided by the IHSA and the IESA as well.
+- All extra-curricular activities will follow the most current CDC, IDPH, and ISBE guidance as well as Executive Order 2021-18. - Athletics will follow the guidelines provided by the IHSA and the IESA as well.

 7. Transportation to and from School